rossengeorgiev/dota2mod_manacost/README.md

 ![Icons showcase](showcase.png "Icons showcase")

 This mod adds mana/health cost to the icons of in-game items.
-E.g. Soul Ring, TP, Refresher Orb, etc.
-There are also additional modification to upgradeable items and Power threads, indicating their level or the next stat.
+There are additional modification to upgradeable items and Power threads, indicating their level or the next stat.

-The prerendered image modifications are made by Reddit user **/u/lerobotsexy**, who also originally came up with the idea for this mod.
+The prerendered image modifications were made by Reddit user **/u/lerobotsexy**, who also originally came up with the idea for this mod.

-This repo contains a bunch of scripts to automatically generate the images based on data included with the game.
+The repo contains a bunch of scripts to automatically generate the images based on data included with the game.
-This way the set can quickly be regenrated in a case of a game patch.
+This way the icon set can quickly be regenrated in the case of a game patch.

 ## Installation